 Yes.
-Both boneless and skinless chicken breast or thighs work to make cilantro lime chicken.
-Thighs are dark meat and more fatty and juicy.
-But because our marinade contains acid from lime juice, lots of flavor and we use proper cooking technique, chicken breasts will be just as juicy.
+You can make cilantro lime chicken thighs.
+Use boneless skinless chicken thighs, they are dark meat and more fatty and juicy.
+But because our marinade contains acid from lime juice, lots of flavor and we use proper cooking technique, lime cilantro chicken breasts will be just as juicy.

 What Goes Well with Cilantro Lime Chicken?

-- Use sliced chicken to make chicken burrito bowl, low carb enchiladas and tacos.
+- Use sliced chicken to make chicken burrito bowls and chicken street tacos.

-- Serve with quinoa or brown rice and a side of roasted asparagus, baked butternut squash or grilled vegetables.
+- Serve with brown rice, quinoa and a side of grilled vegetables.

 How to Store and Freeze

 Freeze cooked chicken for up to 3 months, again in an airtight container.
-I love glass containers because there are numerous studies on how chemicals contained in plastics are in our bloodstream.
-Plus so much better for the planet.
+I love glass containers because food stored in them tastes better.

 I think it is best to cut, slice or shred your chicken before freezing it.
 It will thaw faster and you can add it to your meal right away.
 Frozen and thawed chicken is great to be added to casseroles.

-Enjoy this cilantro lime chicken!
+Enjoy this cilantro lime chicken recipe and other healthy grill recipes!
 And I hope you come back and let me know how you liked it in comments below.
 I love hearing from you!

 Cilantro Lime Chicken

-- 2 lbs chicken breasts or thighs, boneless & skinless
+- 2 pounds chicken breasts or chicken thighs boneless & skinless

 - 1 bunch cilantro